 Our preferred thermal resistance formula is the first, which takes the difference between the maximal temperatures:

-We prefer the maximum because the maximal temperature typically determines the limits of mounted components and the heating power, which brings us closer to the electrical analogue.
+We prefer the highest temperature because it determines the limits of mounted components and the heating power, bringing us closer to the electrical analog for absolute thermal resistance.

 Using the following specifications, we can use our preferred formula to calculate the thermal resistance of both the s-shaped heat sink and our generative heat sink.

 Want to calculate thermal resistance & understand thermal conductivity in a flash?
 Use our heat sink thermal resistance calculator tool

 Below, in Figure 3, you can visualize the thermal efficiency gain percentage at various mass flow rates.

 Conclusion: How to evaluate thermal resistance and thermal conductivity with Diabatix

 The rise in heat flux densities due to the trend to downsize electronics calls for heat sinks that perform better than ever.

 This also means that knowing how to effectively assess a heat sink's performance is necessary today, making thermal resistance calculation an essential tool in your toolkit.

 Want to increase your heat sink performance without increasing or decreasing heat flow, temperature difference, temperature drop, the power dissipated, and general power requirements?
 Get in touch with us.